TomTomoki/Fitbit-Data-Analysis/README.md

 Withe these data, I'll build a data pipeline and data warehouse and create some visualizations to understand what is causing a "Happy Morning" and what is causing a "Sad Morning".

-As I'm still in the learning phrase and aspiring to be a data engineer, even if it's unnecesary, I will try to explore and use as many tools as I can afford.
+As I'm still in the learning phase and aspiring to be a data engineer, even if it's unnecesary, I will try to explore and use as many tools as I can afford.
 I will also keep track of my progress and test codes that I use during the development and take notes on the difficulties I face along the way.

 ## Design Overview